Making a complaint

 - dismiss the complaint;

-- refer the complaint to the IFA's disciplinary committee for a full public hearing.
+- refer the complaint to the IFA's disciplinary committee for a full hearing.

 It can take many months to deal with a complaint, especially if it is complicated or technical.